bill22290/Kickstarter/README.md

 ## Conclusion

-The goal of this project was to try and determine any predictive relationship between a feature variable attribute in the Kickstarter dataset and the project state (success or failure) variable.
-Looking at the model statistics, neither are exceptionally accurate.
+The goal of this project was to try and determine if there was any predictive relationship between a feature variable attribute in the Kickstarter dataset and the project state (success or failure) variable.
+Looking at the model statistics, "model1" was more accurate than "mytree" however neither are exceptionally accurate.
 Many analysts look at a Kappa value of .40 as a minimum acceptable amount and only the random forest model, "model1", had a Kappa > .40.
 However, even if the accuracy numbers were a little underwhelming, the exercise still uncovered some useful information in regards to Kickstarter projects.

 Both models confirmed that total USD pledged was the most important variable in terms of predicting kickstarter project success or failure.
 The decision tree model built in rpart indicated that projects at or lower than the 13.6 percentile for USD pledged, or approx. $457, are much more likely to fail.
 I also learned that kickstarter project category was the second most important variable in the rpart model for determining project success.

-When I interpret the results of this analysis, I consider the objective of Kickstarter as an organization which is to help bring creative projects to life.
-I approached this topic from the standpoint of trying to predict overall fundraising success or failure.
-If Kickstarter can accurately predict a project's success or failure based upon feature attributes, they would be in a much better position to increase the overall funding success rate.
+When I interpret the results of this analysis, I consider the objective of Kickstarter as an organization, which is to help bring creative projects to life.
+I approached this topic from the standpoint of trying to predict overall fundraising success or failure rate.
+If Kickstarter can accurately predict a project's success or failure based upon feature attributes, they would be in a much better position to increase the overall funding success rate which in turn helps acheive their goal.
 Perhaps Kickstarter is already aware that projects below a few hundred dollars are much more likely to fail.
 One of the great benefits that Fintech companies have is the ability to deploy economies of scale.
 They can leverage their technology to provide best business practices to customers at higher volume with relatively lower marginal cost.
-Kickstarter could preemptively target projects below a certain USD amount threshold ($457 in my model) and offer assistance for their customers in achieving the fundraising goal.
+Running through an exercise similar to the one I just conducted would cost litte to Kickstarter.
+Kickstarter could preemptively target projects below a certain USD amount threshold ($457 in my model) and immediately offer additional assistance that will help achieve the fundraising goal for those lower dollar projects.
+This type of approach would move the organization closer to achieving their stated goal.